 Zinc Mine Museum Project description

 In a remote part of Norway, the zinc mines in Allmannajuvet in Sauda, Ryfylke were in operation from 1881 to 1899.
 The mining operations brought life to the village with as many as 168 employees and the export of ore on ships heading abroad.
-The operation was a forerunner of subsequent hydroelectric development and industrialisation in Sauda in Ryfylke.
+The operation was a forerunner of subsequent hydroelectric development and industrialization in Sauda in Ryfylke.
 This project is the second installation along the country’s celebrated national tourist routes.
-The ‘allmannajuvet’ site will tell the story of the region’s zinc mines that were in operation between 1881 and 1899, a practice which employed as many as 168 workers from the nearby village.
-In an agreement with the norwegian public roads administration, sauda municipality assumes responsibility for site’s operations, upkeep and maintenance.
+The ‘allmannajuvet’ site will tell the story of the region’s zinc mines that were in operation between 1881 and 1899, a practice that employed as many as 168 workers from the nearby village.
+In an agreement with the Norwegian public roads administration, Sauda municipality assumes responsibility for site’s operations, upkeep, and maintenance.

 New service and information facilities are being constructed there in the framework of the National Tourist Route Ryfylke.
 In 2002, the Swiss architect Peter Zumthor was commissioned as part of Norway’s Tourist Route initiative to create a small museum and cafe at Almannajuvet, in the hope of attracting more tourists to the isolated region.

 For safety reasons, Zumthor was forced to reposition two of the four timber buildings he planned to dot along the old mining path.
 In the interim, the Pritzker laureate was invited to build another structure at the northern tip of the Tourist Route, a cocoon-like memorial he completed on the Arctic island of Vardo – in collaboration with the artist Louise Bourgeois – to commemorate the 91 witches burned at the stake there in the 17th century.